Retail Pricing Guide – strategies, tools, definition

 DataWeave is a SaaS-based digital commerce platform providing digital shelf analytics and dynamic pricing solutions for global consumer brands and retailers.
 Source: g2.com

-DataWeave is based on SaaS and centralised around digital commerce.
+DataWeave is based on SaaS and centralized around digital commerce.
 Its primary goal is to accelerate sales growth.
-Among the software’s most unique capabilities are content quality, price competitiveness, benchmarking, promotion performance, rating and review analysis.
+Among the software’s most unique capabilities are content quality, price competitiveness, benchmarking, promotion performance, rating, and review analysis.
 Most importantly, the tool is language-agnostic, which greatly contributes to servicing international markets.
 Besides that, the interface is described as very user-friendly.
-However, some challenges also arise—such as a limited number of price updates circles.
+However, some challenges also arise – such as a limited number of price update circles.

 - provides depth-in reports,